DMovies - Your platform for thought-provoking cinema

 Martin-Calero and Pena leave enough loose ends to vouch for a sequel (which I will be watching), or perhaps an entire franchise.
 This is a movie with a promising future ahead.

 The Wailing premiered in the Official Competition of the 72nd San Sebastian International Film Festival, when this piece was originally written.
 It is extremely unusual for a-list festivals to include genre films in the main selection (except perhaps if it’s an established auteur such as Cronenberg), and it is the very first time I come across a teen scream flick in such competition.
 A commendable choice, and a refreshing break from an otherwise mostly stern film marathon.
-The UK premiere takes place in October, as part of the 68th BFI London Film Festival.
+Also showing at IndieLisboa.
+The UK premiere took place in October, as part of the 68th BFI London Film Festival.
+Also showing at the 31st Sarajevo Film Festival.

 By Victor Fraga - 25-09-2024